-Travel insurance is probably one of the most forgotten things when planning a trip, mainly because we think most likely nothing will happen.
-It’s actually one of the most important things to get no matter how long you’re going away for and most especially if you’re travelling solo.
-Depending on the policy you get, it can cover lost luggage, cancelled flights, if you fall sick or injure yourself overseas or need to cut your trip short because of an emergency..
+Travel insurance is probably one of the most forgotten things when planning a trip.
+Mainly because we think most likely nothing will happen but it’s actually one of the most important things to get no matter how long your trip is and most especially if you’re travelling solo.
+Depending on the policy you get, it can cover lost luggage, cancelled flights, falling ill or injuries overseas or cutting your trip short because of an emergency..
 It’s also very affordable; I got mine for £3.15 for my three day trip to Greece, approximately £1 a day!

 I downloaded offline maps on both Google maps and maps.me.
 Google offline maps was particularly helpful because before I left, I found all the places I wanted to see and best places to eat, saved and labelled them on the map so I could see them all at a glance!
 When I got hungry, I would whip out the map and look for what was nearest to me from my saved options.
 This meant I ate the best Greek food ever and saw the most amazing sights and didn’t waste time trying to look for Wi-Fi to do any searches!
 In case you missed my previous post on must have travel apps, definitely give it a read here.

-Of course solo travel is all about stepping out of your comfort zone and seeing the world at your own pace and doing whatever you want but it’s also so important to trust your gut.
-Preparing for your first solo trip is all about safety, so whether it’s being alert when someone is walking behind you at night or some questionable looking food, be alert!
+Of course solo travel is all about stepping out of your comfort zone and seeing the world at your own pace but it’s also important to trust your gut.
+Preparing for your first solo trip is all about safety.
+So whether it’s being alert when someone is walking behind you at night or some questionable looking food, be alert!
 You’ll only regret not following your gut, so definitely better safe than sorry.
 If you ever feel funny about anything, get out of it as soon as you can!

-If your parents or friends are anything like mine, they worry a lot about you, especially when you’re in a strange country all by yourself!
+If your parents or friends are anything like mine, they worry a lot about you, especially when you’re in a strange country by yourself!
 Try to make sure at least one person at home always knows that you are okay.
-You can also share your experiences on social media while you’re out and about but be careful about tagging the restaurant or bar you are in at that moment for your own safety.
-Also, if your trip isn’t quite going to plan, it’s always great to talk to friends and family and get some comfort.
+You can also share your experiences on social media while you’re out and about but be careful not to tag restaurants or bars you are in at that moment for your own safety.
+Also, if your trip isn’t quite going to plan, it’s always great to talk to friends and family for some comfort.

-It’s so easy for expenses to add up on holiday, a little snack here, bus ride there, museum entry, this stuff adds up!
+It’s so easy for expenses to add up , a little snack here, bus ride there, museum entry, this stuff adds up!
 I always try to carry emergency money or “vex money” on holiday for emergencies.
-This time, I carried some cash and my Monzo card (definitely one to get) which came in handy when I got bitten by a whole load of flies, the bites started to swell and I felt a little ill (Oh the joys of travel).
+This time, I carried some cash and my Monzo card (really reccommend) which came in handy when I got bitten by a whole load of flies, the bites started to swell and I felt a little ill (Oh the joys of travel).
 I was able to use that money (as it was towards the end of my holiday and I was running out of money), to get myself some medication and ointments for the bites.
-Always factor in a few extra pounds/dollars into your budget so you’re never strapped for cash on holiday, especially when you’re alone.
+Always factor in a few extra pounds/dollars into your budget so you’re never strapped for cash, especially when you’re alone.

 Preparing for your first solo trip is also about preparing mentally to have an open mind.
-Although we’re taught not to speak to strangers (unless you want to turn into goat haha), being alone has a way of making you way more open to talking to doing just that and it can lead to some pretty memorable experiences.
+Although we’re taught not to speak to strangers, being alone has a way of making you way more open to doing just that and it can lead to some pretty memorable experiences.
 I met a few other solo travellers through a walking tour and when asked to hang out after, I said yes and had a great time with people I just met!
-This is also super important when it comes to mentally preparing to ask strangers to take your pictures, which you’ll be doing a lot of haha!
+This is also super important when it comes to mentally preparing to ask strangers to take your pictures, which you’ll be doing a lot of!

-Whether it’s an unexpected encounter with a Yoruba speaking Greek man by the beach (check out my Thessaloniki highlights on my Insta/IGtv for the video) or meeting a café worker that went to your university, you can have some pretty great encounters when you let yourself be open.
+Whether it’s an unexpected encounter with a Yoruba speaking Greek man by the beach (check out my Thessaloniki highlights on Instagram/IGTV for the video) or meeting a café worker that went to your university.
+You can have some pretty great encounters when you let yourself be open.

-Although you do want to see the city in the few days you have, it’s so important to take a bit of downtime and really chill!
+Although you do want to see the city in the few days you have, it’s so important to take a bit of downtime and chill!
 That doesn’t necessarily mean sitting in your hotel/Airbnb all day doing nothing.
-It could be getting the ferry to the beach with some snacks, drinks and a good book to truly relax, watch the waves and sleep on the ferry ride back with the wind almost blowing your wig off (which is what I did haha) or just treating yourself to a lovely dinner in a great restaurant.
-It’s so important to take some time to invigorate and refresh yourself so you return home with a new lease of life.
+It could be getting the ferry to the beach with some snacks, drinks and a good book , watch the waves and sleep on the ferry ride back with the wind almost blowing your wig off haha).
+Or just treating yourself to a lovely dinner in a great restaurant.
+It’s so important to take some time to reinvigorate yourself so you return home feeling refreshed.